aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/zoomobject/get_visual_bounds/_index.md

 ### Returns

-A **aspose.slides.RectangleF** that represents the visual bounds of the shape
+A [`RectangleF`](/slides/python-net/aspose.slides/rectanglef) that represents the visual bounds of the shape
              in slide coordinates.